MoizSajjad/mlops-assignment2/README.md

 - [x] Authentication System (Login, Signup, Forgot Password)
 - [x] Docker Containerization
 - [x] Kubernetes Deployment
-- [ ] ✅ Pods for frontend/backend not running due to ImagePullBackOff
+- [x] Pods for frontend/backend running successfully

 ---

 Feel free to fork, improve, or ask questions if you'd like to explore more!

+---